 PowerShell has a neat little cmdlet called Unblock-File which can unblock multiple files in a single command-line.

 Unblock all files in a folder

 Unblock files in every sub-folder (recursion)

 To do this recursively, affecting files in every sub-folder, run:

 That clears the zone information for specified or all files.

-Certain situations require you to always allow downloads from a specific website — for example, a company website which hosts certain files.
+Certain situations require you to always allow downloads from a specific website — for example, a company website that hosts certain files.
 If the website is trustworthy, you can add it to Internet Explorer’s Trusted Sites list.
-This prevents SmartScreen reputation check from being triggered when the user runs the downloaded file, regardless of which browser (Chrome, Firefox, IE etc) was used to download the file.
+This prevents SmartScreen reputation check from being triggered when the user runs the downloaded file, regardless of which browser (Chrome, Firefox, IE, etc.) was used to download the file.

 more < WebBrowserPassView.zip:Zone.Identifier